Virtual- register below for free

 Kat Sutherland

-How can we help research transfer to more career satisfaction for veterinary teams?
-How can you stress less every day in appointments?
+How can we help research transfer to more career satisfaction for veterinary teams? Â How can you stress less every day in appointments?

-We’ll be talking about the findings of both Kat and Natasha’s research and how you can apply them to your every day life in practice to have fewer hassles and reframe success.
-We’ll also talk what it’s like to be at graduate school pursuing a project in veterinary communications. Â Curious? Â Sign up below!
+We talk about the findings of both Kat and Natasha’s research and how you can apply them to your everyday life in practice to have fewer hassles and reframe success.
+We also talk about what it’s like to be at graduate school pursuing a project in veterinary communications.
+Curious?
+Watch back below!Â

 Natasha Janke (she/her)